mever-team/FairBench/docs/about.md

-Consider a benign system that predicts whether persons prefer eating doughnuts :doughnut: rather than icecream :shaved_ice: by looking at them.
+Consider a benign system that predicts whether persons prefer eating doughnuts :doughnut: rather than icecream :cake: by looking at them.
 We want to handout their preferred food in a promotion.

 To _test_ the